zuplo/docs/docs/conferences/drone-prize.md

 ---

-## Share an API with Zuplo for your chance to win a drone
+## Share an API with Zuplo for your chance to win a lego

 :::caution